 If you are not involved or able to do anything or if it isn’t safe to take direct action, the best course of action may be to walk away and contact the proper authorities.
 If you are a student and you don't know how to cope with bullying at school, you could tell a teacher.
 If you are an adult, you could talk to another person who has the power to address the matter.

 If You Have Power, Use It

 Just as it can be crucial to reach out to someone like a professor, boss, or HR professional when you notice bullying, it can be imperative to use that power yourself if you have it.
 If you’re in a position of authority, you may be able to act in a beneficial way that poses as little risk as possible to the person facing bullying.
 For example, if you’re a teacher, you may have the power to speak with the bully after class, report the incident, or take other appropriate action given the unique circumstances of what you witnessed.

-Research shows that some of the best bullying prevention methods rely on staff and others to create a safe space.
+Research shows that some of the best bullying prevention methods rely on staff and others to respond to bullying and create a safe space.
 For example, it can be important in schools to talk to both the students and the staff about bullying.
 You might take action to create a safe environment and make anti-bullying efforts a priority, no matter where you work.

 Be Kind To The Person Being Bullied

 Experiencing bullying can be detrimental to one’s physical and mental health.
 By showing kindness, you may be able to help the victim overcome some of these negative effects.
 For instance, supportive relationships have been correlated with better mental and physical health.
 In addition, bullying may be less intimidating for the individual if they have someone on their side.
 You may even make a new friend.

 If you’re the one being bullied, you might try to surround yourself with friends and acquaintances in situations where you expect that you might encounter the bully.
 This could limit opportunities for the bully to act and provide you with emotional support when you need it.